arperrotta/public_code/README.md

 Also includes code for visualizing a confusion matrix.
 Visualizations for precision-recall plot and weights of feature selection to be added.

 ## data_vis
 Contains code for basic data visualization.
-Currently only contains code for visualizing networks.
+Currently contains code for visualizing networks and making a seaborn clustermap with a colorbar generated from meta data.